ceciliavision/zoom-learn-zoom/README.md

 <a href="https://ceciliavision.github.io/project-pages/project-zoom.html" target="_blank">Project Website</a>  |  <a href="" target="_blank">Paper</a>

 This paper shows that when applying machine learning to digital zoom for photography, it is beneficial to use real, RAW sensor data for training.
-This code is based on tensorflow (V 1.13.1).
+This code is based on tensorflow (tested on V 1.13.1).
 It has been tested on Ubuntu 16.04 LTS.

 ## ![](./teaser/teaser.png)